geyuqiu/kata-bootstraps/README.md

     * edge cases
 * type paper code into ide with unit tests: note down the mistakes that are discovered by ide syntax highlighting, compiler and while debugging and keep them as a list, **also document them while coding in general**
-    * not using all given function params
+    * not using all given function params: increment 1 instead of the right function variable
     * not using all given conditions
     * Integer overflow while multiplying / adding `10^9*7` with `10^9*7`
     * optimize reduce time complexity (find the next **bottleneck**) and space complexity (array suffices) with well chosen test cases